Gabrielle Union and Dwyane Wade Welcome First Baby Via Surrogate

 Gabrielle Union and Dwyane Wade have welcomed a healthy baby girl.

+She also captioned the sweet moment with the song lyrics for "Lovely Day" by Bill Withers.

 This is Gabrielle's first child and Dwyane's fourth.
-Their sweet little girl will join half-brothers Zaire, Zavier and Zion, two of which Dwyane shares with ex-wife Siohvaughn Funches.
+Their sweet little girl will join half-brothers Zaire, Xavier and Zion, two of which Dwyane shares with ex-wife Siohvaughn Funches.

 The happy news comes after the pair struggled to conceive for many years.
-Last year, Union candidly revealed she suffered over eight miscarriages in recent years as she and Dwyane attempted to welcome a child with the help of IVF.
-"For so many women, and not just women in the spotlight, people feel very entitled to know, 'Do you want kids?'" she once told People.
-"A lot of people, especially people that have fertility issues, just say 'no' because that's a lot easier than being honest about whatever is actually going on.
-People mean so well, but they have no idea the harm or frustration it can cause."
+Last year, Union candidly revealed in her book that she suffered over eight miscarriages in recent years as she and Dwyane attempted to welcome a child with the help of IVF.